The Virtual Large Cardinal Hierarchy: Virtual Woodin cardinals and virtual Principle

-\defi{ A cardinal $\delta$ is \textbf{faintly Woodin} if, given any $A\subset H_\delta$, there exists a faintly $({<}\delta,A)$-strong cardinal $\kappa<\delta$. }
+\defi{ A cardinal $\delta$ is \textbf{faintly Woodin} if, given any $A\subset H_\delta$, there exists a faintly $({<}\delta,A)$-strong cardinal $\kappa$. }

-As with previous definitions, for both of the above two definitions we substitute ``faintly'' for \textbf{virtually} when $\M\subset V$, and substitute ``strong'', ``supercompact'', ``extendible", and ``Woodin'' for \textbf{pre-strong}, \textbf{pre-supercompact}, \textbf{pre-extendible} and \textbf{pre-Woodin} when we do not require that $\pi(\kappa)>\theta$.
+As before, for both of the above two definitions we substitute ``faintly'' for \textbf{virtually} when $\M\subset V$, and ``strong'', ``supercompact'', and ``Woodin'' for \textbf{pre-strong}, \textbf{pre-supercompact}, and \textbf{pre-Woodin} when we do not require that $\pi(\kappa)>\theta$.